8 The Merger

 Lokiarchaeota was the first discovered member of what is now called the Asgard superphylum – a group of archaea named after figures from Norse mythology (Loki, Thor, Odin, Heimdall).4 Phylogenetic analyses consistently place eukaryotes within the Asgard archaea, not as their sister group.5 This means that eukaryotes did not diverge from archaea; they emerged from within them.
 The “three domains of life” model (Bacteria, Archaea, Eukarya) may need to be revised to a “two domains” model, with eukaryotes as a highly derived branch of the Archaea.
 The discovery did not answer every question about eukaryotic origins, but it narrowed the search space dramatically.

 That organelle is the mitochondrion.
-Every mitochondrion in every eukaryotic cell on Earth descends from that single, ancient engulfment event.
+Every mitochondrion in every eukaryotic cell on Earth descends from that single, ancient partnership.

 The transformation from free-living bacterium to mitochondrion did not happen overnight.
 It was a long, slow slide from partnership to dependence to irreversible fusion – a process that took hundreds of millions of years and that we can still watch happening today, frozen at different stages in different organisms.